danmastrow/OutlookAppointmentScheduler/Readme.md

 - [ ] Read and write appointment information from database.

 ## Gotcha's
+- Currently to Install the service you must be an Administrator on your Machine, or at least run the GUI as as Admin.
 - When building the Service, make sure that it is not already running on your system, otherwise you may not be able to build.
   - This is only the case if you are installing the service from your build output folder.
 - ~~A small quite annoying gotcha that I found with setting up Quartz and Topshelf is that the newer versions (3.0+) of Quartz has a lot of integration issues with the topshelf library used.
 So if you make a similiar Quartz and Topshelf project, use the v2.32 of Quartz.~~